indoor air quality, residential hvac, hvac maintenance, air conditioner maintenance, commercial hvac, KCR, Framingham MA HVAC

 Airborne contaminants aren’t the only thing that can worsen a home’s indoor air quality.
 If the air in your property contains too much or too little moisture, that can also cause significant problems.

 When the humidity level in a home is too high, it can cause breathing issues, mold growth, and general dampness around the house.
-And when the humidity level is too low, it can lead to respiratory illnesses, dry skin, itchy throat and nose, and other unpleasant issues.
+When the humidity level is too low, it can lead to respiratory illnesses, dry skin, itchy throat and nose, and other unpleasant issues.

 If you want to control the humidity level of your property directly, you should consider purchasing a humidifier, a dehumidifier, or both.
 Typically, the humidity level rises during the summer and decreases during the winter, so there are benefits to having both devices.